-For more insight on specific drug withdrawals, or withdrawals in general, visit some of the following sources:
+For more insight on specific drug withdrawal symptoms or withdrawals in general, visit some of the following sources:

 The main key to success in this phase is simply grit.
 Getting through withdrawal without relapsing is physically demanding and difficult work.
 You will be tempted to give in and give up.
 You might feel that the pain isn’t worth it, and that going back to your addiction is the best answer.

-Primary goal of rehabilitation: The main goal of rehabilitation is to help heal the deeper wounds that created the need for an addiction in the first place.
+Primary goal of rehabilitation: The main goal of rehabilitation is to help heal the deeper wounds that created the grounds for addiction in the first place.

 Many will admit that the true work of addiction recovery begins in phase three.
 While detox and assessment are necessary, they are simply the start of a long race.
 Why is this the case?